LD8/LD8.github.io/_posts/2020-03-02-DB-How-To-Backup-Restore-Postgres_Database.md

 ---
 layout: post
-title:  "Django Deployment: How to Backup and Restore Postgres DATABASE"
+title:  "DATABASE: How to Backup and Restore Postgres DATABASE"
-categories: Django Deployment
+categories: Database
 ---
 # Objectives
 Two databases were setup on server, `sqlite` is for development, `PostgreSQL` is for production.
-It is probably a stupid idea in the first place: because of an environment variable error, the database on the server was still using `sqlite` and user has been uploading data (files and pictures) for a while.
-I need to change the database to `PostgreSQL` on the server without losing the data.
+It is probably a stupid idea in the first place: because of an environment variable error, `sqlite` was still being used in production and user has been uploading data (files and pictures) for a while.
+I now need to change the database to `PostgreSQL` on the server without losing the data.

 ---